PartyDAO/party-protocol/docs/governance.md

 - proposal ID: A unique identifier (counter) assigned to a proposal when it it is first proposed.
 - `maxExecutableTime`: A timestamp beyond which the proposal can no longer be executed (for the first time).
-- `minCancelTime`: A timestamp beyond which the proposal can be forcibly interrupted and marked complete so another proposal can be executed.
+- `cancelDelay`: Number of seconds after a proposal enters the `InProgress` state after which it can be forcibly interrupted and marked complete so another proposal can be executed.
 - `proposalData`: Encoded data needed to execute the proposal.

 An important thing to note is that none of these proposal properties are ever stored on-chain.
 Instead, only the hash of these fields are stored on-chain (keyed by the proposal ID) to enforce that the properties do not change between lifecycle operations.